• Buy From Us

 Nonmonogamous relationships involve having sex or sharing love and affection with more than one person at a time.
 There is no exclusivity in nonmonogamous relationships.
 However, it is not infidelity because it involves the consent of all the parties involved.
 Here, partners agree together and are open to having other partners.
 It can also be called consensual or ethical non-monogamy.
 It is estimated that 4 to 5 percent of people living in the US are currently participating in what is known as consensual or ethical non-monogamy.
 Besides, only 17 percent are strictly monogamous.
 Nevertheless, each generation shows fewer people currently engaging in non-monogamous relationships.

-Non-monogamous relationships can be happy, satisfying, fun, liberating, and still be difficult and challenging just like any other kind or form of relationship.
+Non-monogamous relationships can be happy, satisfying, fun, and liberating, but they can still be difficult and challenging, just like any other kind or form of relationship.

 #1.
 Open Relationships: